Kathryn Briggs

 We immediately started looking at that as being more than a coincidence.

-Coming up, police question Sergeant John Valdez about the murder of Ryan Sullivan.
+Coming up, police questioned Sergeant John Valdez about the murder of Ryan Sullivan.
+You are good friends with Sullivan, Craig, Roger.

 And detectives get their first clue about a possible motive.